flush (remove pending kernel buffers and messages)

 ### Remarks

 You can configure **autoflush** mode in [settings](https://docs.hyperdbg.org/commands/debugging-commands/settings).
-This way, **HyperDbg** removes the pending messages automatically when you **disabled** or **cleared** an event.
+This way, **HyperDbg** removes the pending messages automatically when you **disable** or **clear** an event.

 This command is guaranteed to keep debuggee in a halt state (in Debugger Mode); thus, nothing will change during its execution.